 Who runs The Writing Retreat?

-The retreat is co-hosted by Kath Morgan and Jane Moss.
-We are working writers and qualified tutors who have run numerous creative writing courses, workshops and retreats between us.
-We founded The Writing Retreat in 2014.
+The retreat is co-hosted by Kath Morgan and Jane Moss, two working writers who are based in south Cornwall.
+We are both qualified tutors who have run numerous creative writing courses, workshops and retreats between us.
+We founded The Writing Retreat in 2014 because we wanted to create the kind of retreat experience we’d like to enjoy ourselves.
+And we do!.

 What happens during the week?

 Evenings are our social time, with a guest author coming to talk to us midway through the week.
-On Friday evening after dinner we invite guests to read to us if they would like to, then have a final round up and reflections on the week.
-We depart by 10.00am on Saturday.
+On the final evening after dinner we invite our guests to read to us, if they would like to, then have a final round up and reflections on the week.
+We depart by 10.00am on the last day.

 What is a typical day like?

-On a typical retreat day you can have breakfast from 7.30am until 9.00am; help yourself to a selection of Continental breakfast ingredients in the kitchen or take breakfast back your room, as you wish.
+On a typical retreat day you can help yourself to breakfast from 7.30am until 9.00am; choose from our selection of Continental breakfast ingredients in the kitchen or take breakfast back your room, as you wish.
 On a Rosemerryn retreat with workshops, these are held in the mornings from 9.30am-11.00am and from 11.30am-1.00pm, in the studio, with a mid-morning break for coffee and tea.
 On a Bosloe retreat we have shorter workshops after breakfast to provide inspiration for your writing day.
 The workshops are optional, so if you prefer to use the time to get on with your writing you are welcome to do that.

-Lunch is from 1.00pm-2.00pm with a daily choice of home made soups and salads, and a variety of quiche, cold meat and pate or cheese (the choice varies each day).
+Lunch is from 1.00pm-2.00pm with a daily choice of our own home made soups and salads, and a variety of quiche, cold meat and pate or cheese (the choice varies each day).
 You can have lunch with your fellow guests or take something back to your room if you prefer.
-In the afternoons you have free time to write, explore the grounds, or go off on a local adventure by foot or by car.
+The afternoons are free for you to write, read, dream, explore the grounds, or take yourself off on a local adventure.

 One to ones take place in the afternoons, or all day during retreat weeks without a structured workshop programme, so you have plenty of opportunity for feedback and discussion of your writing with both of us.
 You can sign up for the one to ones when you arrive.

-Dinner is at 7.00pm around the large table in the main room.
+Dinner is at 7.00pm.
 We serve a delicious main course and dessert with wine, followed by cheese, Port, coffee and chocolates by the fire.
 After dinner we have a range of talks and readings, with time to chat and socialise; or you can have an early night or carry on writing in your room.

 Should I bring my own snacks and drinks?

 There is plenty to eat and drink on retreat but if you have a special favourite, do bring it along.
-The nearest village shop is a mile or so’s drive away and we can’t guarantee that they will stock something if you need it.
+At rosemerryn the nearest village shop is more than a mile’s drive away and we can’t guarantee that they will stock something if you need it.
+The village shop closest to Bosloe is in Mawnan Smith, which is about a 20 minute walk.

 Do you cater for vegetarians?